Most interesting landmarks of Philippines

 - Pygmy forest of Mount Hamiguitan – Davao Oriental.
 Upper part of 1,620 m high mountain is covered with pygmy forest (225 ha) which grows on rare ultramafic soil with high content of heavy metals.
 As a result this forest of low (up to 1.4 m tall), centuries old trees contains numerous endemic and very rare species of plants and animals, including endemic mammals.
 Amazing endemic plant (it grows below the pygmy forest) is enormous pitcher plant Nepenthis hamiguitanensis (Gronem., Wistuba, V.B.Heinrich, S.McPherson, Mey & V.B.Amoroso (2010)).
 In pygmy forest are found some other endemic pitcher plants.

-- Scrubland and forests of Mount Apo – Davao del Sur and North Cotabato.
+- Scrubland and forest of Mount Apo – Davao del Sur and North Cotabato.
 This potentially active, 2,954 m tall volcano has ecosystems with extremely high level of endemism.
 Here live numerous species of birds which are found only here, many endemic animals and plants.
 Above the height of 2,700 m the summit of volcano is covered with scrubland.

 - Balete tree in Maria Aurora – Aurora.
 Possibly the largest balete (Ficus balete) tree in Asia.
 Height of the tree up to 60 – 65 m.
 Girth of the trunk might exceed 30 m – it is told that 60 adult men are needed to get their arms around the tree, although it is hard to measure the tree due to countless roots around it.